TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-assistedupgrade-rca.md

 ### Action required

-The connection string to the MongoDB service in your application will need to be updated, as shown in the Overview dashboard of the Azure Portal.
+The connection string to the MongoDB service in your application will need to be updated, as shown in the Overview dashboard of the Azure portal.
 The updated endpoint follows this format: `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com`.

 **Note:** The DNS suffix might differ if your account is in a Sovereign, Government, or Restricted Azure cloud.
 Please check the overview blade for your account on the Azure Portal.